Deuli-P/PictoChat/README.md

 - `yarn install`
 - `yarn start`
-- push `a` to start Android Simulator
+- push `a` to start Android Simulator or `i` to start Iphone Simulator

 # Usage
 [(Back to top)](#table-of-contents)